Insidiae/reactjs-tutorial-demo/readme.md

 This is completely optional and not required for this tutorial!

 If you want to follow along the demo on your local device, please do the following:
-1. Navigate to the "my-app" folder.
+1. Clone this repository, and navigate to the "my-app" folder.
 2. Execute `npm install` on the "my-app" folder.
 3. Once the installation is done, run `npm start` on the same folder.
 4. You should see an empty tic-tac-toe field when you open `http://localhost:3000` in the browser.
 You are now ready to follow along!

 ### Accessing Stepped Solutions

-Each numbered folder in `stepped-solutions` contains the files for the beginning of each correspondingly numbered video, should you need them.
-So, if you need any code, pull the appropriate file into your `starter-files` folder.
+Each numbered folder in `stepped-solutions` contains the files after each correspondingly numbered section, should you need them.
+So, if you need any code, pull the appropriate file into your `my-app` folder.